-There had been a small, relatively law-abiding Chinese community based around the Limehouse docks area from around the beginning of the 19th century.
-By the end of the century there had grown two separate communities in the area.
-The Chinese from Shanghai were based around Pennyfields and Ming Street (between the present Westferry and Poplar DLR stations) whereas the immigrants from Southern China and Canton lived around Gill Street and the Limehouse Causeway.
-By 1911 the whole area had started to be called Chinatown by the rest of London.
+There had been a small and relatively law-abiding Chinese community based around Limehouse from around the beginning of the 19th century.
+A hundred years later it had grown into two separate communities in the area.
+The Chinese from Shanghai were mostly based around Pennyfields and Ming Street (between the present Westferry and Poplar DLR stations) whereas the immigrants from Southern China and Canton lived generally around Gill Street and the Limehouse Causeway.

-Considering that there were rarely more than a few hundred Chinese people living around Limehouse before and after the first world war (in fact Liverpool had a far larger Chinese population), the East End Chinatown had an extraordinarily bad reputation.
+Despite there being rarely more than a few hundred Chinese people living around Limehouse before and after the first world war (in fact Liverpool had a far larger Chinese population), the East End Chinatown had an extraordinarily bad reputation.

-It wasn’t just the fault of newspapers and magazines looking for scandal and writing lurid headlines about opium dens and the white-slave traders but there were also numerous writers, novelists and even film-makers that were helping to greatly exaggerate the danger and immorality of the area.
+Newspapers and magazines wrote scandalous articles with lurid headlines about opium dens and the white-slave traders but numerous writers, novelists and even film-makers helped to greatly exaggerate the danger and immorality of the area.
 At times it seemed that Limehouse was almost singlehandedly responsible for corroding the moral backbone of the British middle-classes.

 The squalor of Limehouse is that strange squalor of the East which seems to conceal vicious splendour.
 There is an air of something unrevealed in those narrow streets of shuttered houses, each one of which appears to be hugging its own dreadful little secret… you might open a filthy door and find yourself in a palace sweet with joss-sticks, where queer things happen in a mist of smoke……The silence grips you, almost persuading you that behind it is something which you are always on the verge of discovering; some mystery of vice or of beauty, or of terror and cruelty.